 - Caries: Alcohol attacks tooth enamel, causing small openings or holes, producing sensitivity and/or pain in the long run

-- Gingivitis and periodontitis: The consumption of alcohol favors the deterioration of the gums, since it dries the oral mucosa and weakens it, making it more susceptible to attack by the bacteria that reside in the mouth, this being a serious condition since this bacterial disease destroys the structures that support the teeth.
+- Gingivitis and periodontitis: The consumption of alcohol favors the deterioration of the gums since it dries the oral mucosa and weakens it, making it more susceptible to attack by the bacteria that reside in the mouth, this is a serious condition since this bacterial disease destroys the structures that support the teeth.
 If we do not solve it quickly and effectively, we can lose teeth.

 - Bad breath: Alcohol causes bad breath.
 Due to the number of bacteria that come into contact with food, these bacteria produce a series of sulfurous compounds whose odor is very strong.

 - Dental implants: A person who ingests too much alcohol is not a candidate for the treatment due to the risk of bleeding that may occur after a specific treatment.

 Gastroesophageal reflux is associated with alcohol consumption.
 Among the symptoms, they present are heartburn and acid regurgitation.
 Heartburn is a burning sensation that is felt in the esophagus located behind the sternum.
 This is due to the gastric contents such as alcoholic drinks that irritate the normal lining of the esophagus; acid regurgitation is the sensation of gastric fluids rising through the chest reaching the mouth.
 When these acids have contact with the teeth, they cause dental erosion, causing wear on the tooth enamel and changing color; this is due to the difference in Ph between the acids from the stomach and the Ph from the oral cavity.

 One of the side effects that vomiting causes is the wear of tooth enamel.
 The American Dental Association notes that tooth enamel wear is reported in more than ninety percent of cases of bulimia.